sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ### Subscribing Events

 Click [Register Event Subscription] on top of the list of event subscription, and a popup shows to subscribe an events.
-Enter information of an event to subsribe, click [Create] at the bottom and you're subscribed to the event.
+Enter information of an event to subscribe, click [Create] at the bottom and you're subscribed to the event.

 ![Popup for Event Subscription 001](https://static.toastoven.net/prod_rds_mssql/event_subscription_create_001.png)